idapt/idapt/README.md

 **[idapt](https://idapt.ai) allows you to create your own personal AI by regrouping your data from multiple sources (Files, Emails, Google Drive, etc.) and allow your AI assistant to use it in your chats to provide a fully personalized experience.**

-Your data is completely encrypted so that even we cannot access it and the project is open source for complete transparency.

 You can choose to host it yourself or use our hosted version at [idapt.ai](https://idapt.ai) that uses confidential computing and encryption to ensure that only you can access your data.

+Your data is completely encrypted on our servers so that even we cannot access it and the project is open source for complete transparency.

 Go to the [website](https://idapt.ai) for more information.